ywiyogo/gobackend/test/README.md

    - Verify `.env` file format (no spaces around =)

 2. **"Unable to create connection pool"**
-   - For Docker: ensure container is running with `docker-compose ps`
+   - For Docker: ensure container is running with `docker compose ps`
    - For manual: verify database host and port are correct
    - Check firewall settings and ensure database exists